How to Collect 2014–15 MBR Increases for Rent-Controlled Units

 File the building-wide rent schedule with the DHCR.
 Along with it, send a copy of each attachment used with a long form.
 But don't send the DHCR copies of either the long or short forms.

 How to file.
-You can mail the rent schedule to the DHCR at the Gertz Plaza address given on the front of the form.
-Send it by certified mail, return receipt requested.
+You can file the rent schedule form online by selecting Online Services at www.nyshcr.org/rent.
+Or you can mail the rent schedule to the DHCR at the Gertz Plaza address given on the front of the form.
+If you decide to mail in the form, send it by certified mail, return receipt requested.
 This gives you proof that the DHCR got the schedule.
-Instead, you can hand-deliver the rent schedule to the DHCR's Gertz Plaza office.
-Bring the original schedule, along with a copy, and have a DHCR clerk date-stamp the copy.
+You can also hand-deliver the rent schedule to the DHCR's Gertz Plaza office.
+Just bring the original schedule, along with a copy, and have a DHCR clerk date-stamp the copy.
 Keep the copy in your files so you have solid proof that you filed the schedule on time.

 What Rent Hike Can You Collect?